High-speed launch

 A high-speed launch (HSL) is a type of military boat typically used for air-sea rescue operations.
 The British Royal Air Force (RAF) and others used HSLs especially during World War II.

-The 64 ft. high-speed, air/sea rescue launch built by British Power Boat Company (BPBC) was one of the earliest high-speed offshore rescue vessel used by the Royal Air Force.
+The 64 ft. high-speed, air/sea rescue launch built by British Power Boat Company (BPBC) was one of the earliest high-speed offshore rescue vessel used by the RAF.
 The prototype, numbered 100, gave its name to the class as the "100 class"; High Speed Launch 102 is the only surviving boat from that class.
 It was tested in 1936 and production boats were delivered in 1937.